 Consistently flossing with a proper technique improves your oral hygiene by removing plaque buildup.
 If you neglect to use dental floss, the food particles and plaque irritate your gums, making the tissues more sensitive.
 If it’s your first time flossing in months, chances are your gums will bleed.
 Try easing your way into, and eventually you’ll wonder why you never did it in the first place!

 Should you floss before or after you brush?
 It probably matters most that you floss properly every day, but officially, you should floss prior to brushing.
 It makes sense if you think about it, flossing can dislodge food particles that were stuck between teeth.
 Brushing afterward allows you to clear all of those particles away.
 Conversely, if you brush first then floss, those particles stick around.

 Types of Floss

-An oral irrigator (also known as a dental water jet) is a flossing device that uses a stream of pulsating water to remove plaque and food particles between teeth.
-It’s a new form of flossing that not only removes plaque, but improves your gingival health.
+An oral irrigator (also known as a dental water jet, water flosser or Waterpik®) is a flossing device that uses a stream of pulsating water to remove plaque and food particles between teeth.
+It’s a new form of flossing that not only removes plaque, but also improves your gingival health.

 If you’re curious about how to use a Waterpik®, it’s rather easy.
 The machine has a water reservoir that connects to a device resembling a toothbrush.
 Flossing only takes a minute or two once you know how to use a water flosser.